 I believe the ultimate goal of foreign or second language education is the cultivation of transnationally competent language students who are capable of culturally sensitive, multimodal communication in a new language and through a new culture.
-Language learning is a life-long process; the language classroom serves as the first of many target language communities to which the learners may have access over time, and as such is instrumental in preparing them to engage with target language speakers in other environments throughout their lives.
+Language learning is a lifelong process; the language classroom serves as the first of many target language communities to which the learners may have access over time, and as such is instrumental in preparing them to engage with target language speakers in other environments throughout their lives.

-For a deeper exploration of the definition and role of competence in (second) language learning, see the Qualifying Examination completed on this topic here.
+For a deeper exploration of the definition and role of competence in (second) language learning, see the Qualifying Examination I completed on this topic here.